solaranamnesis/william-simpson/the-buddhist-praying-wheel/full-text-english.md

 *) Curzon's _Levant_ mentions that some pilgrims bring shrouds with them from Jerusalem.
 I believe this practice is confined to the Greek Church.

 *) Burton's _Meccah_, chap.
 26.

-called collectively one Usbu.
-The Moslem origin of this custom is too well known to require mention.
-After each Taufah, or circuit, we, being unable to kiss the Black Stone, fronted towards it, raised our hands to our ears, exclaimed, 'In the Name of Allah, and Allah is omnipotent!' kissed our fingers, and resumed the ceremony of circumambulation as before."*

 Burton does not say in direct words in what direction he went round, but from his references to each corner of the Ka'abah as he passed them, we may be certain that he made the circuits with his left hand to the centre.
 There are other authorities that confirm this.
 Burckhardt says: The devotee then begins the _towaf_, or walk round the Kaaba, keeping that building on his left hand."*